Last Updated on October 10, 2022 by Josh Mahan

 - Cat7a cables are good if you want the most bandwidth possible and don’t mind spending a little more on your ethernet cable.

 There are a few other factors to consider other than crosstalk and supported speeds.
 Here are some additional features to think about when choosing an ethernet cable:

-- Talk to your installer: Your installer will likely bring an internet cable with them to hook up your modem and router.
+- Talk to your installer: Your installer will likely bring cable with them to the installation site.
 Make sure to ask them about the cable they are planning to use; you can always request a better one if it’s not the best for your connection.

 Are you looking for a better setup for your home or business?
 Get in touch with C&C Technology Group today!